Intercept message: Cancelled service

 When a customer moves and cancels their telephone service, an intercept message is often used even if no new number has replaced the old one.

 A similar intercept occurs if a number has recently been unlisted; no new number is provided:

-In the past, the call would be forwarded to an intercept operator after usually two readings of the message; today, however, this procedure is not observed, and a fast busy signal follows the second reading of the message instead.
+In the past, the call would be forwarded to an intercept operator after usually two readings of the message; today, however, this procedure is not observed, and on some systems a fast busy signal follows the second reading of the message instead.
+(A busy or an Off-Hook may be used depending on the provider.)

 Incorrect number dialed

 A different intercept message is used when the caller has dialed a number the first three digits of which have not yet been assigned within that area code.
 This message, too, formerly varied by locality; the following was used in New York City in the 1960s:

 The standard version of this message in use today is the following.
 This is used when the three-digit exchange does not exist in that area code.

 Most of these messages often include the phrase "Your call cannot be completed as dialed."
 Sometimes a message would say to first dial a 1 or a 0 (the toll prefix for a trunk call) plus the area code of the called number.
 A message may also be played when 0 or 1 followed by an area code is prepended unnecessarily on landline phone calls to local destinations.
-As of 2021, area code dialing is required even for local calls, making the "not necessary to dial a 1 or 0" message no longer relevant.
+As of 2021, area code dialing is required in multi area code areas even for local calls, making the "not necessary to dial a 1 or 0" message no longer relevant for some areas.